lucaswerkmeister/inventaire-i18n/README.md

 Built values are tailored to work with [Polyglot](http://airbnb.io/polyglot.js/)

 ## push
-To update the main branch you may first commit and push.

-Then in the client repo `npm run update-i18n`
+To make the translations available to the server and the client:
+* Commit on the `master` branch

-Then: `npm run update-dist` to make file available to the client
+* Run `npm run update-dist` to update the `dist` branch and make the built files available to the server and client
+* In the server or client repo, run `npm run update-i18n` to fetch the latest dist files